ARTICLE I – NAME

 (b) Serve at the discretion of the Executive Board

-(c) Be employed by the State Department of Education; appointed by the Department’s Technology Bureau Chief and confirmed by a majority vote of the Executive Board
+(c) Be employed by a state education agency ; appointed by the IETA President and confirmed by a majority vote of the Executive Board

 (d) Keep the President and Executive Board informed on emerging and current educational technology issues within the State of Idaho